dgraph-io/dgraph-docs/content/deploy/ludicrous-mode.md

 Ludicrous mode now runs mutations concurrently to increase the speed of data ingestion.
-This is enabled by default with `2000` total concurrent threads available, but you can adjust the number of concurrent threads available using the `--ludicrous_concurrency` configuration setting on the Alpha nodes in a cluster.
+This is enabled by default with `2000` total concurrent threads available, but you can adjust the number of concurrent threads available using the `--ludicrous` superflag's `concurrency` option on the Alpha nodes in a cluster.

 ## Can you use Ludicrous mode in a highly-available (HA) cluster?